zigify/.github/profile/README.md

 | libftdi    | [yes ✅](https://github.com/zigify/libftdi-zys.git)   | 🛠️       |
 | libyaml    | [yes ✅](https://github.com/zigify/libyaml-zys.git)   | 🛠️       |

+## Adding/Requesting a Libary
+You can open an issue [here](https://github.com/zigify/request) with whatever request you have!
+This can be as simple as asking for a library to be included or as involved as providing your own build support repo or wrapper.

 ## Repository Naming

 ### lib*-zys